Peppermint (entertainer): Continued career

 From 2019 to 2020, she co-hosted It's a Mess podcast with Cazwell.

 Peppermint is a co-founder of Black Queer Town Hall along with Bob The Drag Queen.
 The inaugural event featured speakers such as Laverne Cox and Angela Davis and raised over $270,000 for The Okra Project.

 On June 2, 2021, Peppermint was announced as a cast member of OUTtv's Call Me Mother, where her and fellow "Drag Mothers" Crystal and Barbada de Barbades adopt and mentor up-and-coming drag talent over an eight-week journey as they compete to win the title of "First Child Of Drag" and a $50,000 prize package.
 In the show, Peppermint will be representing the House of Dulcet.

 In September 2023, it was announced that Peppermint would be a contestant on Peacock's second season of The Traitors.
 The season was released in January 2024.

+In 2025, Peppermint contributed the essay "I'm Still Learning" to the anthology Both/And: Essays by Trans and Gender-Nonconforming Writers of Color, edited by Denne Michele Norris with Electric Literature.
+The collection became a finalist for the 2026 Lambda Literary Award for Transgender Nonfiction.

 Public image

 She does not use her birth name, and asks that publications not deadname her.
 For several years, she went by the name "Angel", which derived from her portraying Angel in a one-act production of Rent.